 THE WAIT CONTINUES. . .
 Sadly, no Seals & Crofts tour is currently planned.
 No additional recording project is in the works either.

 DAN SEALS (1948-2009).
-Condolences are extended to the friends and family of Jimmy's famous brother Dan, who succumbed after a long battle with Non-Hodgkin's lymphoma.
+Jimmy's famous brother Dan, who succumbed after a long battle with Non-Hodgkin's lymphoma.
 He was known to fans for the many hits that were charted by England Dan and John Ford Coley, and a long solo career in country music.
 He was known to those close to him for his warmth, generous spirit and engaging wit - he is sorely missed.
 Dan and Jim toured together following their appearance at the Grand Ole Opry in 2002, as Seals & Seals.
-They were also backed by Jimmy's sons Joshua and Sutherland, who have an their own excellent band, Hum Static.
+They were also backed by Jimmy's sons Joshua and Sutherland, who have been in various bands, such as Hum Static.

 Dash and his wife Louise raise Arabian horses on the Crofts family farm in Texas.
 For a recent feature article on them, click here.
 Dash makes occasional singing appearances and sometimes surfaces with the same Gibson mandolin that rang out on all the albums in the 70's!